Get your feed working harder

 Book your Free Audit with us and get unparalleled analysis and insight into your Google Shopping performance.

-Step 1: Structure content and ensure it’s up to date
+Step 1: Structure your content and keep it up to date

-The first step is to structure your content.
-Selecting the correct ‘product type’ for your item is imperative.
-Google does not officially use your product type field for anything, which means you can use anything you like.
+Selecting the correct ‘product type’ for each and every item is essential, and because Google does not officially use your product type field for anything, you can use whatever you like.

-However, the complexity begins when you begin selecting more than one category, and you don’t select the main one.
+However, the complexity begins when you pick more than one category, and don’t specify a main one.
 Take yoga mats as an example.
-As well as putting this into the category of yoga mats, you may also want to tag it in training mats and training accessories.
+As well as putting them into the category of yoga mats, you may also want to tag them in training mats and training accessories.
 Makes sense, right?

-The issue is that if you don’t select a main category and your store’s Feed tool does not select the main category as the product type, you end up with random, unknown products within your product types.
+But if you don’t select a main category and your store’s Feed tool doesn’t select that main category as the product type, you’ll end up with random, unknown products within your range of product types.

-Because of this, cleaning up product types in the Shopping Feed is best.
-While it won’t have a direct performance improvement, it is advantageous when you report on campaigns and set your bidding strategy.
+While cleaning up your product types won’t have a direct impact on performance, it is advantageous when you report on campaigns and set your bidding strategy.

 So, how do you go about it?
-People seem to be split into two camps when it comes to this.
+There are two schools of thought here.
 Some believe you should assess each individual product to determine profitability, while others believe you should group all products together for a combined performance.
-Both have their advantages and drawbacks, so it’s about figuring out what’s right for you.
+Both approaches have their advantages and drawbacks – it’s about figuring out what’s right for you.

-- Clean up your product types.
-Combine any duplicate product types into one.
+- Clean up your product types and combine any duplicate types into one.

 - Create product types from scratch.
-Sometimes this is the only option if your feed is badly messed up!
+Sometimes this is the only option if your feed is in need of a complete overhaul.

-The next step to optimise Google Shopping feeds concerns your titles.
-To catch relevant search traffic, it is vital to create titles that are informative.
-You should include product and brand names, as well as variants such as colour, to capture attention and encourage a conversion.
+The next step in Google Shopping optimisation concerns your titles.
+To catch relevant search traffic, it’s vital to create titles that are informative and clear.
+You should include product and brand names, as well as details such as colour, to capture attention and encourage a conversion.

-You will need to spend some time experimenting and testing until you get this right due to the title length restrictions.
-Assess past title results too to get a better understanding of what works and what doesn’t.
+You’ll need to spend some time experimenting and testing until you get this right due to restrictions on title length.
+Assess your past title results too to get a better understanding of what works and what doesn’t.

 Here are some of the different tactics you can use when constructing a product title:

-While re-writing your titles, make sure you don’t end up with a messy title that cannot be read properly.
-This can easily happen when you’re trying to fit in keywords and product details.
-Remember, your title should be written for real people.
+When rewriting your titles, make sure you don’t end up with a messy sentence that’s hard to read.
+This can happen easily when you’re trying to fit in keywords and product details.
+So always remember that your title should be written for real people.

-Step 3: Manage keyword use in title and description
+Step 3: Manage keyword use in your titles and descriptions

-Begin by finding out what keywords your items are already ranking for.
-Once you have done this, open up Google Ads, and run a Search Terms report.
-This will enable you to find your top performing queries.
+Start by finding out what keywords your items are already ranking for.
+Once you’ve done that, open up Google Ads, and run a Search Terms report, which will show you your top-performing queries.

-To finalise your keywords, some of the key questions you should ask yourself include:
+To finalise your keywords, you should ask yourself:

-- Do your product descriptions or titles contain this keyword?
+- Do your product descriptions or titles contain these keywords?

-- What is your current shopping campaign spend on these keywords?
+- What is your current campaign spend on these keywords?